TosbackCgusBridge-Bot/CGUs-versions/Shopzilla/Privacy Policy.md

 You may at any time opt-out of certain activities as set out below (see section VI);
 We encrypt any information you input using Secure Sockets Layer (SSL) software and take reasonable security measures to safeguard information;
 If you register with us, you have the ability to update or correct the information you previously provided via the account section;
-If you have any questions or concerns about privacy at Shopzilla, please contact us by clicking here ;
+If you have any questions or concerns about privacy at Shopzilla, please contact us by clicking here;
 Our websites and our services are not designed or intended for use by children under 13. and
 This Privacy Policy may change from time to time so please check this policy regularly.
 Any material changes will be notified to you by email as appropriate.